-Marketplace providers are required to remit sales tax on all sales it facilitates into South Dakota if it meets one or both of the following criteria in the previous or current calendar year:
+Marketplace providers are required to license their business and remit applicable sales tax on all sales it facilitates into South Dakota if:

-- Your business's gross revenue from sales into South Dakota exceeded \$100,000; or - Your business made sales for delivery into South Dakota in 200 or more separate transactions. - Gross sales or transactions including selling, renting, or leasing products or services (including products delivered electronically) into South Dakota.
+- The marketplace provider is a remote seller; or - The marketplace provider facilitates the sales of at least one marketplace seller that meets the remote seller criteria; or - The marketplace provider facilitates the sales of two or more marketplace sellers that, when the sales are combined, meets the remote seller criteria. - Gross sales or transactions including selling, renting, or leasing products or services (including products delivered electronically) into South Dakota.
 (SDCL ch.
 10-64)

 Note: Any business with a physical presence in South Dakota is required to be licensed for sales tax collection.
-These minimum thresholds do not apply to any business with a physical presence in South Dakota.
+The minimum threshold does not apply to any business with a physical presence in South Dakota.